TimDAnderson/DockerDeployment/README.md

 After creating the containers the db is seeded with a lot of fake data.
 Loading table schemas and seeding was an interesting challenge because it requires tunneling into the docker environment.

-Finally, requests can be made to the server.
+Finally, requests can be made to the server through the exposed port 3000.

 If you find this repo useful please give it a star / like.